-Student Financial Aid offers a one-time emergency aid application to students who cannot meet immediate, essential expenses due to temporary hardship arising from an unforeseen, unusual, or emergency situation. we are committed to supporting student success in school despite unanticipated hardship.
+Student Financial Aid offers a one-time emergency aid application to undergraduate students who cannot meet immediate, essential expenses due to temporary hardship arising from an unforeseen or unusual situation.

 Expenses Generally Covered*

-Situations that warrent the use of emergency funding from the university may include:
+Situations that may warrant the use of emergency funding include:

-• Rent (normally one month) and/or utility bills due to lost wages or other unexpected financial hardship
+- Rent assistance and/or utility bills due to lost wages or other unexpected financial hardship

-• Personal belongings lost in a fire, flood, or other disaster impacting a student’s home
+- Personal belongings lost in a fire, flood, or other disaster

 *Supporting documentation may be required to demonstrate need.